xrdocs/8000/_blogs/2025-05-03-cisco-silicon-one-based-8712-mod-m-router-architecture.md

 - This MPA host four QSFPDD ports
 - All four ports can be operated in breakout mode
 - All four ports supports 4x10G or 4x25G or 4x100G breakout mode
+- All four ports can be populated with DCO optics

 ### 8K-MPA-16H
 ![16h-screen.png]({{site.baseurl}}/images/16h-screen.png){: .align-center}